The Finale (Everybody Loves Raymond): Production

+"The Finale" was directed by Gary Halvorson and written by Philip Rosenthal, Ray Romano, Tom Caltabiano, Leslie Caveny, Tucker Cawley, Mike Royce, Lew Schneider, Aaron Shure, Steve Skrovan, and Jeremy Stevens.
+The episode's table read was done on January 18, 2005, and was the only time a "rehearsal" was ever done for the series.
+During the read, Patricia Heaton began to cry.
+Filming of the episode began on January 20, 2005; it was delayed twice because Heaton contracted laryngitis.
+Following the filming of the episode, Romano claims he was "very worried" about how he would feel; he said that, on the day of filming, "you sensed the ending of it all."

-Broadcast
+Broadcast and reception

 On the night of its airing, "The Finale" aired after Everybody Loves Raymond: The Last Laugh, an hour-long behind-the-scenes documentary of making the episode; and an episode of Late Show with David Letterman that re-showed Romano's 1995 skit on the show that caused Everybody Loves Raymond to be green-lit.
 The top price for a 30-second commercial during the U.S. broadcast was approximately $1 million.
-The episode brought in the largest audience in the show's nine-year run.
-It brought in 32.94 million viewers, a 20.2 rating and a 29 share, along with an 11.2 rating and a 26 share in the 18-49 demographic, ranking as the most watched program of the week.
+The episode brought in the largest audience in the show's nine-year run: 32.94 million viewers, a 20.2 rating and a 29 share, along with an 11.2 rating and a 26 share in the 18-49 demographic, ranking as the most watched program of the week.

-Critical reception

 Miriam Di Nunzio of Chicago Sun-Times, awarding "The Finale" three-and-a-half stars, wrote the premise of all the family members loving each other made the episode "emotional and unforgettable."
 Jeffrey Robinson called it "a great episode with a solid combination of heartwarming material and comedy," also stating no other Raymond episode had the same level of sentimentality.